 Things are a little different in Canada and the UK.
 Scissor blades must measure 6 cm (2.4 in) or less to be considered safe for airplane travel.
-Of course, this is up to the TSA screener’s discretion and they can decide anything is unsafe to bring on board.
+Of course, this is up to the TSA screener’s discretion and they can decide if anything is unsafe to bring on board.
 For the full list of what you can carry on your flight in Canada and the UK, check out the Canadian “What I Can Bring” list and the UK’s “Hand Luggage Restrictions” list.
-For all other countries, you’ll need to research their rules on a case by case basis.
+For all other countries, you’ll need to research their rules on a case-by-case basis.

 Ideas for Flying with Knitting Needles and Crochet Hooks

-Some good alternative for flying with scissors or cutters would be TSA nail clippers or dental floss.
+Some good alternatives for flying with scissors or cutters would be TSA nail clippers or dental floss.
 Yes.
 Dental floss will be a game changer.
 Dental floss has a little blade inside that can be used to cut yarn.
 When my travel scissors didn’t arrive in time for my recent flight, I used this technique and it worked like a charm.
-Also, if your knitting needles are confiscated, the dental floss can be used to hold your stitches so you don’t lose your project.
+Also, if your knitting needles are confiscated, dental floss can be used to hold your stitches so you don’t lose your project.

 Preferred Types of Knitting Needles to Take on a Plane

-While knitting needles are allowed, the airports tend to prefer bamboo or plastic over metal.
+While knitting needles are allowed, airports tend to prefer bamboo or plastic over metal.
 They also prefer circular knitting needles.
 These seem less threatening and are actually better for you and your neighbors on the plane.
 You see, circular needles take a smaller range of motion and tend to be smaller.
 The smaller your needles, the better chance of you passing airport security with them.
 They’re also more practical.
 Having circular needles means you can’t drop and lose a knitting needle like you could with straights.